jhlagado/struct-z80/README.md

 L_%%M:
 .endm

+.macro _untilZero
+    djnz STRUC_TOP
+    STRUC_POP
+.endm

 .macro _forever
     jp STRUC_TOP
     STRUC_POP
 .endm

-.macro _untilZero
-    djnz STRUC_TOP
-    STRUC_POP
-.endm
 ```

-So there you have it, a pretty painless way to improve the readability of your code and increase your productivity as an Assembly language programmer (you think I'm exaggerating but, no, I genuinely believe this).

-The best thing is that if you examine the generated assembly code you'll see that it doesn't look weird and doesn't add overhead to the way you might have done it natively.
+So there you have it, a pretty painless way to improve the readability of your code and increase your productivity as an assembly language programmer.
+The best thing is that if you examine the generated assembly code you'll see that it doesn't look weird or add overhead to the way you might have writeen this code natively.

 Anyway, if you do give it a try let me know how it goes!